SvenRosvall/VLCB-Arduino/README.md

 ## Hardware

-Currently supports the MCP2515 or MCP25625 CAN controller chips via the ACAN2515 library
+Currently supports the MCP2515 and MCP25625 CAN controller ICs via the ACAN2515 library

 ## Documentation

-See the included example sketch
+See the included example sketch and documentation file

 ## License